An Important Announcement for Early Action applicants to Loyola’s Honors Program:

 - HN 210 Eloquentia Perfecta

-This course in analytical thinking, writing, and speaking is the introductory writing course for Honors students.
+This course develops students’ abilities in analytical thinking, writing, and speaking.
 Taken the first semester of first year, it fulfills the composition requirement in the core curriculum.

 Honors students satisfy their Math requirement through one of the following courses: MA 251: Calculus I or ST 210: Introduction to Statistics or ST 265: Biostatistics.